alperenag/project-quiver/docs/Engineering Reports/0001-PT1-Engineering-Report.md

 | PM02D | XT30 (M or F?) | HM30 TX | XT30 M |  | 16 | 12V |  |
 | HM30 TX | Ethernet | SIYI A8 Gimbal  | 8 Pin Molex |  |  | LAN & PWR |  |

+#### Wiring Notes

+- Connection from the Power PCB to the attachment interface for the brush bullet dispenser relied on heat shrink with solder.
+This was mainly done to allow a conenction from a 20 AWG cable to 24 AWG cable.
+Some lines were doubled up to account for the higher current needs with a smaller cable.
+The following cable scheme was used:

+  - 12V
+    - 3 cables for positive
+        -Green, Blue, and Yellow
+    - 2 cables for negative
+        - Orange and White
+  - 5V
+    - Red for Positive
+    - Black for negative
+  - Signal
+    - Brown

+- Last minute change to wiring was done by connecting the UBEC directly to the battery adapter.
+A XXX connector was used with XX AWG cables to connect the UBEC to the same bolts being used for the compression lugs.
 # 8. **Geometry & Structure**

 Hey guys how are you doing